mckinsey/vizro/vizro-ai/docs/pages/user_guides/model_config.md

 ### Azure OpenAI models

-The setup below allows you to integrate Azure's OpenAI models with VizroAI.
+The setup below allows you to integrate Azure's OpenAI models with `VizroAI`.
 You can achieve this by simply updating the `llm_to_use` attribute in `VizroAI`.
-To set up Azure OpenAI with Langchain, you'll need to configure the AzureOpenAI instance by specifying your deployment name and model name.
+To set up Azure OpenAI with `VizroAI`, you'll need to configure the AzureOpenAI instance by specifying your deployment name and model name using `langchain`.
-Environment variables for API configuration, such as `OPENAI_API_TYPE`, `OPENAI_API_VERSION`, `OPENAI_API_BASE` and `OPENAI_API_KEY`.
+You can also set your environment variables for API configuration, such as `OPENAI_API_TYPE`, `OPENAI_API_VERSION`, `OPENAI_API_BASE` and `OPENAI_API_KEY`.
 Authentication can be done via an API key directly or through Azure Active Directory (AAD) for enhanced security.
 For a detailed walkthrough, refer to the [Langchain documentation](https://python.langchain.com/docs/integrations/llms/azure_openai) directly.